ryneo/docker-nexus3/README.md

 * Installation of Nexus is to `/opt/sonatype/nexus`.

 * A persistent directory, `/nexus-data`, is used for configuration, logs, and storage.

-This directory needs to be writable by the Nexus process, which runs as UID 200.
+* `/etc/sonatype/nexus` is used for configuration files

 * Three environment variables can be used to control the JVM arguments